Group Therapy at Apple Orchard

 Group Therapy has a structured programme, consisting of four core modules each with a specific topic formulated from research regarding static and dynamic risk and strength variables associated with sexually harmful behaviour.
-However, every session strives to be relevant to the group’s current difficulties and ensures ultimately, that a focus on sexually harmful behaviour is maintained.
-There are currently three separate groups that run at Apple Orchard.
-Two groups are arranged by the young peoples’ ability to engage in therapy, level of functioning, and their individual needs, while a third group is specifically for young people who are much more able to show an increased level of maturity and often are looking toward the end of their placement.
+However, every session strives to be relevant to the group’s current difficulties and ensures ultimately, that a focus on harmful sexual behaviour is maintained.
+The groups take a psycho-educational approach, drawing from a variety of resources and are designed to equip young people with the skills and knowledge that compliment their learning and development as they progress through the therapeutic community programme.
+One group is formed of young people who are closer towards their end of placement and who are attending college/work and functioning more autonomously.
+These individuals often use this space to discuss their anxieties regarding living independently, relationships and for some, leaving care.

 The effectiveness of working with young people in groups has long been recognised and it has a particular value with this client group.
 (Carrell, 1993, Dwivedi, 1993; Duboust & Knight, Malekoff, 2004; Perkins et al, 1999).